Love is patient and kind; love does not envy or boast; it is not arrogant or rude.

 harm belongs with competition.

-In unconditional love, then the benefit is given freely by Q to P.
+In unconditional love, the benefit is given freely by P to Q.

 Human evolution and instincts